seanlanders92/Mastersite/README.md

 Before you can decide which program best suits your needs and goals it's best to understand what an IDE does vs what a text editor does.

 #### Text Editors:

-'There are essentially two types of text editors.
+> There are essentially two types of text editors.
 Basic and code specific text editors.
 An example of a basic text editor would be notepad on a windows computer.
-You can create code and build a website within notepad, however it lacks many useful features'
+You can create code and build a website within notepad, however it lacks many useful features that a code specific text editor would provide.